MaxDu17/DynaGuide/README.md

 }
 ```

+The `env_setup` tells the environment how to configure the articulated elements.
+This is important for testing the ability for DynaGuide to guide towards one particular behavior.
+- `green_light` {0, 1} sets the green light to either on or off
+- `sliding_door` [0, 0.28] sets the sliding door to a position.
+The base posiion (0) is the door fully right.
+At 0.28, the door is left.
+- `drawer` [0, 0.16] sets the drawer to a position.
+T he base position (0) is the drawer closed.
+At 0.16, the drawer is open.
+- `switch` sets the lever switch to a position (and the light is set automatically).
+The base position (0) is the switch in the off position.
+At 0.085, the switch is in the on position.

 ## Running DynaGuide
 To run DynaGuide, you need 1) the experiment config file 2) trained base policy 3) trained dynamics model and 4) guidance conditions (h5 files).
 Once you have these components, you can run `run_dynaguide.py` using the following code: